tomchentw/angular-ujs/README.md

 ## Project philosophy

 ### Native, lightweight directives
-Unobtrusive scripting provides the same interface with angular directives, this project makes use of the similarity and provides seamless intergration with `jquery_ujs`.
+Unobtrusive scripting provides the same interface with angular `directives`.
-Further improvements through PRs are welcome.
+This project makes use of the similarity and provides seamless intergration with `jquery_ujs`.

 ## Installation